 “Most A/B Tests Don’t Produce Significant Results: Experimenting remains a crucial aspect of marketing,” eMarketer

-Writer Ross Benes explores why, even though two-thirds of marketers use A/B testing, many tests fail to produce significant results.
+Writer Ross Benes explores why, even though two-thirds of marketers use A/B testing, many A/B tests fail to produce significant results.
 Yet despite the headline, Benes actually champions A/B testing as a necessary way for brands to understand user behavior and protect against revenue loss when trying to improve any aspect of their digital channels.
 He writes, “In some instances, A/B testing call-to-action features and ad headlines can save marketers 40% of their media budget.”
 What it comes down to for Benes is being smart and strategic about how your direct traffic during traffic in order to produce significant results.

 The Takeaway: The reason most A/B tests don’t produce significant results is twofold.
-First, that is an unrealistic expectation, since part of testing is discovering what is significant.
+First, that is an unrealistic expectation, since part of A/B testing is discovering what is significant.
 Second, you can’t get significant results without properly directing and segmenting traffic.

 A Little Point of View

 Both of these writers’ points about A/B testing focus on execution rather than on inherent value.
 The problems and risks they point out actually have much more to do with issues like inaccurate data, insignificant sample sets, or unrealistic expectations.
 But your testing solution should also solve all of those problems.
 For example, SiteSpect offers full implementation support so that your tests run properly.
 We also ensure accurate and up to date data, so you know what is happening when.
-If a test is proving insignificant, you can abandon it in the moment.
+If an A/B test is proving insignificant, you can abandon it in the moment.
 But, as Benes says, “similar to how scientists learn from their failed experiments, marketers can learn from A/B tests that didn’t yield anything.”
 The insignificant results are significant too!

 More important even than just whether your results are significant is the information you pick up along the way — if your solution can track it.
-With good, full stack testing, you should be able to acquire information along the entire funnel.
+With good, full stack A/B testing, you should be able to acquire information along the entire funnel.
 Perhaps your call to action variation didn’t yield significant results, but instead you learn about how consumers behave at every step leading up to that point.
 That is invaluable information, and why A/B testing is still critical for digital success.